folkertdev/rust-rfcs/text/0000-labeled-match.md

 # Motivation
 [motivation]: #motivation

-The goal of labeled match is improved codegen for state machines.
+The goal of labeled match is improved ergonomics and codegen for state machines.
 Rust being as systems language should be good at writing efficient state machines, and currently falls short.
+Complex state machines are niche, but extremely important.

+## Ergonomics

+State machines require fairly flexible control flow.
+However, the unstructured control flow of C is in many ways too flexible: it is hard for programmers to understand and for tools (e.g. the borrow checker) to reason about and give good errors for.
+We have to find a middle ground between code that is easy to understand (by human and machine), interacts well with other rust features, and flexible enough to efficiently express state machine logic.

+Today, the choice is often between a readable, but inefficient implementation (see below), or a complex unreadable version (featuring nested labeled blocks and loops).
+Labeled match provides meaningfully more expresivity, while staying very close to existing rust concepts.

+A niche, but very valuable use case is [c2rust](https://github.com/immunant/c2rust).
+The sort of C code base where c2rust is used often uses "cursed" control flow, like switch branches implicitly falling through, or even explicit `goto` statements.
+Being able to lower these, in most cases, to a labeled match greatly improves both the readability of the generated code, speeding up the porting process.

+Many other parser, decoder and other lowlevel crates will similarly benefit from the ergonomics of labeled match.

+## Code generation

 State machines (parsers, interpreters, ect) can be written as a loop containing a match on the current state.
 The match picks the branch that belongs to the current state, some logic is performed, the state is updated, and eventually control flow jumps back to the top of the loop, branching to the next state.